 Dairy Animals (Family Milk Cow & Goats)

 Timing a vacation with dairy animals requires a bit more forethought.
-The best-case scenario is to take a vacation while your dairy animal isn't in milk.
+The best-case scenario is to take a vacation while your dairy animal is dry (isn’t producing milk).

-The same goes for sheep and goats (but check the timing for drying them up, it may differ).
+The same goes for dairy sheep and dairy goats (but check the timing for drying them up, it may differ).

 If you have a trip planned while you have a dairy animal in milk, here are my tips: